NotMeTryAgain/SoTi/README.md

 - PostgreSQL
 - Devise (Ruby Gem)
 - Carrierwave (Ruby Gem)

-We also implemented a number of concepts we learned into the development of our website.
+We also implemented a number of course concepts in the development of our website.
 - Object-oriented programming
 - Object Relation Mapping
 - Model-View-Controller design